Robert Brignall

 I am a Senior Lecturer in Combinatorics in the School of Mathematics and Statistics at The Open University.
 My research interests primarily focus on the study of infinite antichains, well-quasi-ordering, permutation patterns, and the interplay between permutation patterns and similar concepts in graph theory.
 You may read more about my research, view my list of publications or my list of talks.

-I organise our Seminar Series.
 From 2013-2019 I was the School's Director of Research.
-I am a member of the Edinburgh Mathematical Society and the European Mathematical Society.
+I am a member of the Edinburgh Mathematical Society Research Committee, and the European Mathematical Society.

 Previously, I was a research fellow in the Department of Mathematics at the University of Bristol, and before that I was a PhD student in the School of Mathematics and Statistics at the University of St Andrews.

-In the past, I founded the Bristol Combinatorics Seminar, I was on the organising committees for Techniques and Problems in Graph Theory, Permutation Patterns 2010, Permutation Patterns 2011, I chaired the local organising committee for Permutation Patterns 2015, and I was on the program committee for Permutation Patterns 2019.
+In the past, I founded the Bristol Combinatorics Seminar, I was on the organising committees for Techniques and Problems in Graph Theory, Permutation Patterns 2010, Permutation Patterns 2011, I chaired the local organising committee for Permutation Patterns 2015, and I was on the programme committee for Permutation Patterns 2019, and I am on the programme committee for Permutation Patterns 2025.

 Beyond mathematics, I occasionally sing.
 I have also created a number of online games, including the somewhat-popular Byrdle.